srleecode/blog/ideals/I1 - synergy.md

 In terms of software development, synchronization can have economic advantages.
 For example,

 - Processing multiple teams at the same time can allows cost advantages through scale economies in processing or through situations where there is higher value in processing multiple items simultaneously, e.g. project reviews or demos.
 - Sharing standards, processes and practices can allow the capacity of a team to be more fluid.
-As teams become able to transfer resources between themselves when one team has a high work load and the other does not.
+As teams become able to transfer resources between themselves when one team has a high work load and another does not.

 ⁵